1800s

 toshiba imc-100 memory card digital camera specs 1989

 TOSHIBA IMC-100 - 1989.
 Similar to the Fuji DS-X above (cameras were supposedly jointly developed by Toshiba and Fuji).
 2/3-inch 400K pixel CCD, prototype still digital memory card camera.
 Images were captured on a credit-card-sized removable memory card.
 Auto white balance, built-in flash, built-in macro, 5 images per second burst.
 Used IC-18s-18MB memory card with six-image capacity in high resolution mode.
 Continous shooting up to five frames per second.
 Understanding Electronic Photography, John J. Larish, 1990, p47.
 A Toshiba press release at the time contained a drawing of what Tosiba described as "The Applications of the Toshiba Digital Card Camera System".
 At the center of the drawing was the camera shown above.
-We believe we were the first digital camera history web site to provide a drawing and information concerning this camera.
+MSRP $3,999 ($10,000 in 2024 dollars)

 Toshiba digital card camera system